 - Hortensia (2009): a semi-script Victorian typeface modeled after Emil Gursch's Hortensia (1900).
 Codesigned with Rebecca Alaccari.

 - Hunter (2005).
 A revival of a brush script by Imre Reiner called Mustang (1956).

 - Hydrogen (2007, a rounded geometric unicase family.

 - Informa (2009): a comprehensive 36-style sans serif text family based on traditional lettering.
-He says: While some faces classified as such exhibit too much calligraphy (like Gill Sans, Syntax and Optima), and others tend to favor geometric principles in rhythm and proportion (like Agenda, Frutiger and Myriad), Informa stays true to the humanist ideology by maintaining the proper equilibrium between the two influences that drive the genre, and keeping the humanistic traits where they make better visual sense.
+He says: While some typefaces classified as such exhibit too much calligraphy (like Gill Sans, Syntax and Optima), and others tend to favor geometric principles in rhythm and proportion (like Agenda, Frutiger and Myriad), Informa stays true to the humanist ideology by maintaining the proper equilibrium between the two influences that drive the genre, and keeping the humanist traits where they make better visual sense.

 - Jackpot (2005): The idea for Jackpot came from a photo type called Cooper Playbill, which as the name implies was simply a westernized version of Cooper Black.
 The recipe was simple: Follow Mr. Coopers big fat hippy idea, cowboy it with heavy slabs, give it true italics, then swash away at both for beautiful mixture.
 And there you have the bridge between groovy and all-American.
 There you have the country lover shaking hands with the rock and roll enthusiast.
 There you have your perfect substitute for the very overused Cooper Black.

 - Jazz Gothic (2005): an expansion of an early 1970s film type from Franklin Photolettering called Pinto Flare.
+Image.

 - Jezebel (2007).